awsdocs/nice-dcv-user-guide/doc_source/using-av-sync.md

 # Using accurate audio/video synchronization<a name="using-av-sync"></a>

  The **Accurate Audio/Video synchronization** setting enables a mode that minimizes the time difference in audio and video playback\.
-This mode improves “lip sync\.”\.
-This mode is useful in workloads that require the video and audio accurately synchronized\.
+This mode improves lip sync\.
+This mode is useful in workloads that require the video and audio to be accurately synchronized\.
 This feature might introduce a lag in the perceived responsiveness of the remote system\.

  Accurate Audio/Video Synchronization functionality is supported on all native clients\.